mikrro/mikrro.github.io/blog/_posts/2016/2016-05-10-HVMguestexample.md

 ## Hardware Virtual Machine guest

 Hardware Virtual Machine - HVM - guest is an unmodified machine, the code of the system does not need to be changed to work under Xen.
 It requires a [hardware support](../HWsupport/index.md) from the machine.
 Because this kind of guest unlikely implements [split device drivers](../XenDeviceModel/index.md) Xen emulates the hardware by [QEMU](../Xen-QEMU/index.md).
 A HVM guest has an emulated BIOS and boots in the real mode.
-It is possible to access a Xen's hypercall page by special instrucations and issue the hypercalls in the same way as a PV guests.
+It is possible to access a Xen's hypercall page by special instructions and issue the hypercalls in the same way as a PV guests.

 ### Sample configuration file